sendgrid/sendgrid-oai/README.md

 All the updates to this project are documented in our [CHANGELOG](CHANGELOG.md).

-# Roadmap

-If you are interested in the future direction of this project, please take a look at our [milestones](https://github.com/sendgrid/sendgrid-oai/milestones).
-Your feedback would be highly appreciated.

 # How to Contribute

 We encourage contributions to our projects, please see our [CONTRIBUTING](CONTRIBUTING.md) guide for more details.